InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_world_node.md

 Note that the same code can also be built and tested with native operating system build tools.
 This is useful for development and debugging.

 Next, build the program with the itk-wasm CLI, `itk-wasm`.
-This is shipped with the `itk` package, and the CLI can be executed from the local *node_modules* folder with [`npx`](https://www.npmjs.com/package/npx).
+This is shipped with the `itk-wasm` package, and the CLI can be executed from the local *node_modules* folder with [`npx`](https://www.npmjs.com/package/npx).
 The `itk-wasm` CLI will invoke the toolchain contained in the dockcross Docker image.
-Pass the local source code directory root into `itk-wasm build` to perform the build.
+Build the project from the source directory containing the top level *CMakeLists.txt* file.

 ```
-npx itk-wasm build .
+npx itk-wasm build
 ```

-The project is built in `./web-build`.
+The project is built in `./web-build` by default.

 To execute the project, create an `index.js` file to [invoke the module](../api/node_pipelines.html):